AlexBenton/Teaching/README.md

 # Installation

 1. Fire up eclipse.
-   a.
 Make sure you've got m2e, the Maven plugin, installed.
 If it isn't, you can install it going to Help / Install New Software... / [Select Eclipse Project updates] / Filter for 'Maven'.
 2. Click on File / Import...
 3. Select the "Existing Maven Projects" importer
 4. Browse to the root of your project; the importer should find the pom.xml file.